 The first FDP cohort will be for executive directors of small/mid-sized nonprofits who are ready to take the next step in planning for your nonprofit’s financial future.
 The executive director must be accompanied by a board member who will attend at least 3 specific sessions which are identified in the schedule, although they are welcome to participate in all sessions.
 Ideally, the board member is the board chair, or the head of the board’s fund development committee.
 One additional person – who is a development staff person or a member of the board’s fund development committee – may participate in the cohort.

 The FDP cohort is meant for nonprofit organizations who have:

-* Please note that this is the first time Foraker has offered Fund Development Planning as a cohort, or group, class and we are piloting it for nonprofits based in Anchorage or Mat-Su so we can test the program and get feedback in person.
+* Please note that this is the first time Foraker has offered Fund Development Planning as a cohort, or group, class and we are piloting it in Anchorage to test the program and get feedback in person.
 We hope to offer an opportunity for statewide and distance-learning in the near future.

 The cohort meets for six 3.5-hour sessions from June through September – see the schedule below for more detail.
 We are meeting in the summer to ready your organization for the year-end giving cycle.

 This cohort will be in-person and will meet at the Foraker offices in Anchorage.
 Light snacks will be provided.

 Depending on interest, we will offer subsequent cohorts via distance learning.
 Please contact the Foraker office if you are interested in a future distance-learning option.